 Paolo Arrigo would like to put us straight about a few things: For one, Italy is not all about sunshine.
-Paolo's family hails from northern Italy, just below the Alps.
+Paolo’s family hails from northern Italy, just below the Alps.
 Three quarters of the country is mountainous, he reminds us, and it gets very cold indeed.
-So, as the salad days of summer edge away, we consider growing winter salad, with the help of venerable seed merchants Franchi Seeds, available from Seeds of Italy for European gardeners and from Grow Italian for US gardeners.
+So, as the salad days of summer edge away, we consider growing winter leaves, with the help of venerable seed merchants Franchi Seeds, available from Seeds of Italy for European gardeners and from Grow Italian for US gardeners.

 Above: The River Café, London.
 Photograph via Anna Wardrop Design.